 Thom Rainer wrote a blog June 29, 2016, entitled Seven Reasons the Church Secretary Position Is Disappearing.
 In that blog, he stated, “Many of the responsibilities of Church Secretaries are being replaced with technology.
 For the traditional church secretary, it means dealing with telephone calls, letters, dictation, and filing in an appropriate and confidential manner.
 But look at those items I just listed.
 They have been, or they are being, replaced with technology.
 There are not many letters these days, but there are a lot of emails.
 Assistants are replacing the role of a secretary.
 Church leaders are desiring assistants who can navigate the world of blogs and social media strategically.
 Some church secretaries can make the transition; many cannot.”

 I have to agree with Mr. Rainer when he says, “Many of the responsibilities of church secretaries have changed because of technology.”

-Even the small church we are ministering, we use two virtual assistants.
-One of our assistants uses an online church management system to record membership, visitors, and giving data from her home.
-The other assistant prepares our church bulletins from her home.
+Even the small church we ministered used two virtual assistants.
+One of the assistants used an online church management system to record membership, first time visitors, and giving data from her home.
+The other assistant prepared church bulletins from her home.